dhigginbotham/express-forum/README.md

 ###node-forum / express-forum
 Node.js needed a fun forum app with some new flashy technology.
-So here's my go at making a forum that takes advantage of Node.js w/ Hapi.js as well as Express.js frameworks, [Socket.IO](http://socket.io/) and uses [Bootstrap](http://twitter.github.com/bootstrap/) for it's UI. *I've got awhile to go*, but if you're interested in contributing shoot me a pull request.
+So here's my go at making a forum that takes advantage of Node.js w/ [Hapi.js](https://github.com/spumko/hapi) as well as Express.js frameworks, [Socket.IO](http://socket.io/) and uses [Bootstrap](http://twitter.github.com/bootstrap/) for it's UI. *I've got awhile to go*, but if you're interested in contributing shoot me a pull request.
 Fundamentals, and coding practices you will see in this project will be a little mix of a couple different Styles, however I do tend to be fairly consistant and I will work on documenting this project much better.

 ###Express Forum Differences

 - the express build is currently using mongoose instead of mongoskin
-- updated libs, JSLint passing mostly now
+- updated libs, JSLint passing mostly now (of course not all of it, there's a lot of hybrid syntax and reserved names that will always make her upset...)
-- token system is currently using pwd from the one and only tj
-- bit closer to MVC, easier to follow outside in
+- bit closer to MVC (don't hold me to this... my brain machine feels like i need more folders)
 - passport.js module built in (local strategy for now, planning on the big four ['github','facebook','twitter','github<3'])

 I'm leaning towards refactoring to fit within [Hapi.js](https://github.com/spumko/hapi/blob/master/docs/Style.md) style guide.
 It's pretty clean.

 ###Updates
 This project is now in both [Express.js](https://github.com/dhigginbotham/express-forum) and [Hapi.js](https://github.com/dhigginbotham/node-forum) frameworks.
 I felt it was easy enough to keep them in fair parody.

+4/2/2013 - Parody `failed` for now, I have to do some research on a couple of Hapi.js plugins and of course refactor some more Express.js code to hapi.js

 ###Todos